zapier/visual-builder/docs/_partner_api/embedding.md

 1. Lookup Zap templates for your app using the [Zap templates endpoint](/partner_api/endpoints#get_v1zaptemplates)
 2. Display the Zap templates to the user (see [Examples page](/partner_api/examples) for inspiration)
-3. Upon the user clicking to crease a Zap based on the Zap template, use the `create_url` (see [Zap template object](/partner_api/endpoints#zap-template) definition) as the `src` attribute in an iframe injected in your page.
+3. Upon the user clicking to create a Zap based on the Zap template, use the `create_url` (see [Zap template object](/partner_api/endpoints#zap-template) definition) as the `src` attribute in an iframe injected in your page.
 Note that Zapier blocks embeds if they are not registered with us.
 Learn more in the [Security section](#security) on this page.
 4. Your product can listen to `postMessages` sent by the iframe out to any listener when a user turns on the Zap (message: `zap:unpause`,)
 5. The above can be repeated for Zaps returned from the [Zap endpoint](/partner_api/endpoints#get_v1zaps), instead of the `create_url` use the Zap's `url` (see [Zap object](/partner_api/endpoints#zap) definition) in the iframe's `src` attribute.